How to - the laws against under-age drinking within New Zealand

-The laws against young people drinking are contained in the SALE OF LIQUOR ACT 1989.
+The laws against young people drinking within New Zealand are contained in the Sale and Supply of Alcohol Act 2012.

 At what age can I buy alcohol?